From the Kravice Waterfall to Medjugorje, Počitelj, and the Blagaj Monastery, these are the best day trips from Mostar

 Blidinje Nature Park

 While all of the above destinations for Mostar day trips are south of the city, there’s also one incredibly great destination to the north.
 About 1 hour and 20 minutes north of Mostar, you’ll find the superb Blidinje Nature Park, one of the top nature parks in Bosnia and Herzegovina.

 Anyone looking to leave the city behind for a day should consider visiting this glorious mountainous region.
 Situated in the rugged Dinaric Alps’ very heart, Blidinje Nature Park is home to many beautiful natural attractions.
 You can visit Blidinje Lake, explore Grabovica Valley or hike the Vran and Čvrsnica mountains.

-It’s an incredible place to go near Mostar all-year-round .
-Winter brings snow and great skiing and sledding, while summer is great for hiking.
+It’s an incredible place to go near Mostar all year round.
+Winter brings snow and great skiing and sledding, while summer is excellent for hiking.
 Additionally, you’ll also find the extensive necropolis of Dugo Polje in the valley.
 It’s one of many remains of historic human activity in the region.
 This is also part of the Stećci Medieval Tombstone Graveyards UNESCO World Heritage Site that we talked about above.

 Also written as Međugorje, a name that means “between mountains,” Medjugorje is the number one Catholic pilgrimage destination in Bosnia and Herzegovina.

 Previously a relatively poor wine-making town in the Herzegovina countryside, it has grown into a major religious destination since 1981.
 This was when the Virgin Mary allegedly appeared to six local kids.
 Some of those children, who still live there and are now adults, still claim to see Virgin Mary apparitions regularly.

 Whether it’s a hoax or not—we wrote an entire blog post about this—the fact is that Medjugorje is now a major Catholic pilgrim’s destination.
-It’s one of the most popular in Europe, in fact.
+It’s one of the most popular in Europe.
 Even though the Roman Catholic Church has not acknowledged the apparitions (yet), over a million people travel to this small town each year.